piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 - General Tab
   - (1) Show 'Format / Edit'
     - Show 'Format / Edit' in Editor context menu.
     - Show 'Format / Edit' in Reviewer context menu.
-(This option may be useful if you rely on the incredibly wonderful addon 'Edit Field During Review.'
+(This option may be useful if you rely on the incredibly wonderful addon '<a href="https://ankiweb.net/shared/info/1020366288">Edit Field During Review</a>' or '<a href="https://ankiweb.net/shared/info/385888438">Edit Field During Review (Cloze)</a>.'
 This is the reason why I created this addon.)
   - (2) Quick Access Items (as listed in the image below)
   - (3) Display the Quick Access items on the first level of the context menu
 <img src="https://github.com/piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/raw/main/ConfigWindowGeneral.JPG">